Welcome to ADPH's Influenza Surveillance website. ADPH is monitoring which strains are circulating and where disease

 As part of the Centers for Disease Control and Prevention's U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet), Alabama has recruited 84 healthcare providers to report the number of patients with ILI by age group and the total number of patients seen for the week.
 These providers are located in every public health area and almost every county.
 ILI is defined as fever that is greater than or equal to 100 degrees Fahrenheit (37.8 degrees Celsius) AND cough and/or sore throat.
 There is no requirement for a positive influenza test (in the absence of a known cause other than influenza) when determining the number of patients with ILI.

-If you are interested in becoming an ILINet or SpeciNet participant, please email the Division of Epidemiology, call 1-800-338-8374, or complete and fax the ADPH Influenza Surveillance Reporting Network (SRN) Application.
+If you are interested in becoming an ILINet participant or specimen submitter, please email the Division of Epidemiology, call 1-800-338-8374, or complete and fax the ADPH Influenza-like Illness Network (ILINet) Application.

 Information for Health Professionals